ArkScript-lang/Ark/docs/guidelines_coding.md

 ## Naming convention

-Functions and constants (the ones in the lib and in the builtins) are named following the `first:second` convention, described in @ref guidelines_naming.
+Functions and constants (the ones in the lib and in the builtins) are named following the `first:second` convention, described in @ref guidelines_naming "the naming guidelines".

 ## Block definitions